 How Plastic is Made

-Plastics are made by a process called polymerization, which in current practice uses crude oil as the primary feedstock.
+Plastics are made by a process called polymerization, which in current practice uses natural gas and crude oil as the feedstock.
 This process involves chemically joining many small molecules, called monomers, into a covalently bonded macromolecule.
 This macromolecule is then broken apart by heat into building blocks that are used to make plastic.

 The Problem with Plastic

 As previously mentioned, one key feedstock for the production of plastic is crude oil.
 Crude oil-derived plastic has several drawbacks, one being that production is heavily reliant on a finite and depletable resource.
 Crude oil is non-renewable and demand will eventually outstrip supply with an uncertain future.
 Crude oil also requires extensive processing to be useful for polymerization, which further exhausts energy resources like natural gas for heating and electricity (a secondary form of energy largely sourced from some combination of natural gas, coal, nuclear and renewable sources).
 The processing of crude oil requires large amounts of water, which is not only becoming scarce in some regions, but can become contaminated when used to produce plastic.

 So, can we make plastics without using hydrocarbons and how affordable is it?